dminglv/boilerplates/services/radius/README.md

 8. **Configure a firewall on the server to allow UDP traffic on ports `1812` and `1813`**.
 9. **Set up a connection to the Radius server from the client by using its IP address and port number `1812` and secret in file `clients.conf`**.

+---

-Ensure to replace placeholder values like IP addresses, login credentials, and client secrets with your specific configurations.
+***Ensure to replace placeholder values like IP addresses, login credentials, and client secrets with your specific configurations.***

 For more resources and templates, check out the [boilerplates GitHub repository](https://github.com/dminglv/boilerplates).